 Step #4 – Apply for public alerting permissions

 Alerting authorities that want to send alerts to the public through IPAWS must complete an application defining the types of alerts they intend to issue and the extent of their geographic warning area.
 The application for IPAWS public alerting authority will be provided when you apply for a COG MOA, along with contact information for a designated state reviewer.
 In order to ensure consistency with state and tribal public alerting plans, the application must be reviewed and signed by a designated state official or tribal leadership before it is submitted to FEMA.

 A copy of the executed MOA will be returned to the sponsoring organization along with a digital certificate that is needed to configure the IPAWS compatible software system.
 By completing steps 1 through 3, the organization will have the capability to exchange standards-compliant messages and content between COGs.

 Once the public alerting application is received specific alerting permissions will be implemented in IPAWS-OPEN.
 At that point the individual members specified by the COG will be able to send alerts and warnings in the geographically prescribed areas.

 Initial functionality includes the ability to access and send alerts through:

-- the National Weather Service (NWS) All-Hazards Emergency Message Collection System for NWS-approved alerting authorities
+- National Weather Service (NWS) All-Hazards Emergency Message Collection System for NWS-approved alerting authorities

-See the IPAWS Alerting Authorities web page for a list of emergency management organizations with access to IPAWS for public alerting.
+See the IPAWS Alerting Authorities web page for a list of organizations with public alerting authority completed.